-Fall invitations or fall party invitations are the cherry on top of any fall soiree.
-Whatever the theme of your next party, we have a card that will have your guests falling over themselves to get to your door.
+Fall party invitations are the cherry on top of any fall soirée.
+Whatever the theme of your next party, we have a Card or Flyer that will have your guests falling over themselves to get to your door.

-Invite your core group of friends to an apple-picking party with this sweet invitation:
+Invite your core group of friends to an apple-picking party with the “Apple in Season” invitation.

-APPLE – PICKING!
+LET’S GO APPLE PICKING!

 SATURDAY, SEPTEMBER 28TH

 HARBES FARM, LONG ISLAND

 Bring your friends over for a night of fall flavor with the “Cozy Glass” Flyer.

 Come over, drink cider

 catching up, cider, cinnamon sticks, apples, and candles

 Let your friends know what and when to expect at your game day celebration with the “Football and Beer” invitation and casual wording.